vlitzke/kitchenflies/DNAseq/09_mpileup/README.md

 # Step 9: Pileup Output

-merge BAM files (in the order of the file paths in BAMlist.txt) in a MPILEUP file only retaining nucleotides with BQ >20 and reads with MQ > 20
+Take the BAMList.txt file you created in the last step and create an MPILEUP file

+only retaining nucleotides with BQ >20 and reads with MQ > 20
-Generate text pileup output for one or multiple BAM files.

  Each input file produces a separate group of pileup columns in the output.

 Note that there are two orthogonal ways to specify locations in the input file; via -r region and -l file.
 The former uses (and requires) an index to do random access while the latter streams through the file contents filtering out the specified regions, requiring no index.
 The two may be used in conjunction.
 For example a BED file containing locations of genes in chromosome 20 could be specified using -r 20 -l chr20.bed, meaning that the index is used to find chromosome 20 and then it is filtered for the regions listed in the bed file.